 “Affordable?
 I think it’s still cheaper here than in other parts of Manhattan but I wouldn’t say ‘affordable.'
 It is quite hefty still.” —Lilian

 “It’s expensive to live here now.
-You can move to Bay Ridge or Avenue U and buy a townhouse [for what you would have to pay here].
-Now a renovated 500-square-foot, two-bedroom apartment can rent for $3,500 to $4,000.” —Thomas
+You can move to Bay Ridge or Avenue U and buy a townhouse [for what you would have to pay here].” —Thomas

 What are the Chinatown residents worried about?